DarkAvanger/DreamTeamMinigame/README.md

 This project was made as an assigment, were we had to make a minigame using everything we learned so far, like shooting and audio.

 ## Key Features:
-It's a 1PVP1 set as a spac ship arcade
+It's a PVP set as a space ship arcade

 ## Controls: